 Where agreed, the ECDP or service, early intervention provider and/or kindergarten will work together with the child's future school to assist the child and their family to make a smooth transition to Prep.

-It is important to note that whilst the department provides early childhood development programs and/or services, this is not considered an enrolment at a school.
+While the department provides ECDPs and/or services, this is not considered an enrolment at a school.
 Parents/carers will need to enrol their child at their future state or non-state school before their child commences Prep.

-Kindergarten Program.
-Children with disability of eligible Kindergarten age who are attending an early childhood development program, are therefore also entitled to register at an approved Kindergarten program.
+kindergarten program.
+Children with disability of eligible kindergarten age who are attending an ECDP, are therefore also entitled to register at an approved kindergarten program.